 CR 8: Please explain how the project will ensure an equitable distribution of the assets provided by the project, and that land use issues will not arise (for example in activities 1.4. and in a minor extent 2.3.).

-CR 9: Please clarify why there is no dedicated component or subcomponent on planning proposed for the project, and if necessary, consider including one.
+CR 9: Please clarify why there is no dedicated component or subcomponent on planning proposed for business-as-usual development project, except if the breakdown of the land strip has been directly due to climate change impacts.